-Cramps are also a sign of incoming monthly menstrual cycle, and some don’t realize that it’s already a symptom of 7 dpo symptom.
-There are women who experience dull pressure or mild cramps in an early stage of their pregnancy.
+Cramps are also a sign of the incoming monthly menstrual cycle, and some don’t realize that it’s already a symptom of 7 dpo symptom.
+There are women who experience dull pressure or mild cramps in the early stage of their pregnancy.
 Cramps are common and normal during pregnancy.
 There are a lot of things happening in your body because it creates a new environment for a fetus so cramps are really expected.

 There are women who also experience this as early as implantation or the attaching of an embryo to the uterus.
 Cramps are like period cramps, twinges, sharp pain, and bubbles or tingles that is why you have to keep track of when you have your last period because the cramps you are experiencing right is a symptom of 7 dpo.

-Nausea and queasy sensation begin in early stages of pregnancy.
+Nausea and queasy sensation begin in the early stages of pregnancy.
 Nausea strikes any time of the day.
 This nauseous sensation is commonly called morning sickness.
-There are women who experience it during afternoon and evening but they also say when it’s worst during mornings when they have an empty stomach, that’s why it is referred to as morning sickness.
+There are women who experience it during the afternoon and evening but they also say when it’s worst during the mornings when they have an empty stomach, that’s why it is referred to as morning sickness.

 Another thing, if you skip a meal because you feel queasy, there is a possibility that it will lead to swings or low blood sugar.
-This situation will, even more, worsen nauseous feelings you have.
+This situation will, even more, worsen the nauseous feeling you have.
 But how to avoid this?
 One thing you can do is to eat to avoid keeping your stomach empty.
-Eat snacks or small meal throughout the day to keep your stomach full and drink milk or water between meals to avoid dehydration.
+Eat snacks or small meals throughout the day to keep your stomach full and drink milk or water between meals to avoid dehydration.
 Check your diet and supplements to see if they should be taken during your pregnancy.